Taitava/obsidian-shellcommands-test-suite/Assets/Templates/Test report.template.md

 > ```

 - **Realtime tests**:
 	- Each of these tests should output five lines to their specific output channels.
 There should always be one second pause between each line appearing.
-If all of the lines appear at once, do not tick a checkbox!
+If all the lines appear at once, do not tick a checkbox!
 	- [ ] **[Realtime test: Notification balloon](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=tm2ulm7r2m)**
 	- [ ] **[Realtime test: Error balloon](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=st8k313wkf)**
 	- [ ] **Realtime test: Current file: caret position** (hotkey F8): Make sure [[TestResults.md]] has focus when executing this!